 Kevin E. Tobar Pesántez

 Editor.
 Kevin graduated in 2012 from Long island University Global with a B.A. in Global Studies.
 He served as an intern for phati’tude Literary Magazine and currently serves as an Editor and was a Contributing Writer to phati’tude Literary Magazine.
-Kevin has worked as a Workshop Facilitator of the Boy’s Town Detention Center, developing spoken word, hip hop and theater workshops in Brooklyn and as a playwright and actor in cultural programs in Quito, Ecuador.
-Kevin is currently a member of the Forum Project, New York’s first ever Theatre of the Oppressed performance troupe, worked as a housing advocate at University Settlement, a social services organization in the Lower East Side and served as a columnist for the Rivard Report, an online hyper-local magazine serving San Antonio, Texas.
+Kevin has worked as a Workshop Facilitator of the Boy’s Town Detention Center, developing spoken word, hip hop and theater workshops in Brooklyn, and as a playwright and actor in cultural programs in Quito, Ecuador.
+He was a member of The Forum Project, New York’s first ever Theatre of the Oppressed performance troupe, worked as a housing advocate at University Settlement, a social services organization in the Lower East Side and served as a columnist for the Rivard Report, an online hyper-local magazine serving San Antonio, Texas.

 Carolina Fung Feng

 Translator and Copy Editor.
-Carolina Fung Feng graduated in 2013 from Hunter College (CUNY) with a B.A. in Spanish-English Translation and Interpretation, and English Language Arts.
+Carolina Fung Feng graduated in 2013 from Hunter College (CUNY) with a BA in Spanish-English translation and interpretation, and English Language Arts.
 She also holds Cambridge CELTA certification, and is passionate about teaching and empowering the community through education.
 She was born and raised in Costa Rica to Chinese parents, and has been living in New York City since her early teens.
-She grew up speaking Spanish and Cantonese Chinese before she learned English, and has been studying Japanese for the past two years.
+She grew up speaking Spanish and Cantonese Chinese before she learned English, and has been studying Japanese and Mandarin since her college years.
 Her interest in linguistics led her to the study of translation, with a particular emphasis on legal translation. ¡Hey Yo! ¡Yo Soy!
 40 Years of Nuyorican Street Poetry.
 (2Leaf Press, 2012) is her first literary translation.
 Carolina is currently teaching ESL to adult immigrants, and is pursuing a pharmacy technician certification at Queens College.